-The following is a summary of tax guidelines that pertain to NRC Research Associates.
-Although the National Academies of Sciences, Engineering, and Medicine are not able to provide tax advice to NRC Research Associates; however, the following is general information to help you comply with U.S. Internal Revenue Service requirements.
+The National Academies of Sciences, Engineering, and Medicine are not able to provide tax advice to NRC Research Associates; however, the following is general information to help you comply with U.S. Internal Revenue Service requirements.
 As discussed below, the forms and procedures may be different depending on whether you are a U.S. citizen or nonresident alien.

 It is your responsibility to determine your individual tax liability.
-Please note that you may be subject to state and local taxes in addition to the federal income tax discussed in this memo.
-We strongly suggest that you review your individual tax situation with your tax advisor or an IRS representative to determine the proper tax treatment for your award and any obligation for payment of quarterly estimated taxes.
+Please note that you may be subject to state and local taxes in addition to the federal income tax.
+We strongly suggest that you review your individual tax situation with a tax advisor or an IRS representative to determine the proper tax treatment for your fellowship award and any obligation for payment of quarterly estimated taxes.
 Depending on your tax status, you may be eligible for a tax refund, or, in some cases, you may owe additional taxes.

 Tax Status of Awards under the NRC Research Associateship Program

-The NRC Research Associateship Programs are unique.
-They are conducted under contract with various federal and private sponsors, and awards are offered to selected scholars at the doctoral level on the basis of a national competition.
-NRC Research Associates are not employees of the National Academies of Sciences, Engineering, or Medicine or the laboratories to which they are assigned.
-They are guest investigators residing in host laboratories and conduct research on issues of their own choice.
-Accordingly, the Academies characterize fellowship awards to postdoctoral researchers under the NRC Research Associateship Programs as non-compensatory grants.
+The NRC Research Associateship Programs are conducted under contract with various federal sponsors, and fellowship awards are offered to selected scholars at the doctoral level on the basis of a national competition.
+NRC Research Associates are not employees of the National Academies of Sciences, Engineering, and Medicine or the laboratories to which they are assigned.
+They are guest investigators residing in host laboratories and conducting research on topics of their own choice.
+Accordingly, the National Academies characterize fellowship awards under the NRC Research Associateship Programs as non-compensatory grants.